Herbal Support, Nourishing Foods Rachel Lyn Herbal Support, Nourishing Foods Rachel Lyn

 How do I use a tonic herb or superfood?
 There are many ways...its about thinking of them as ingredients.
 In addition to simply adding warm water for a tea, there is so much more.
 The herbs can be added into soup, salad dressings and blended beverages as a few ideas.
 The herbs have a cumulative effect and are to be done in small accessible amounts daily, an intention that is a cornerstone to well-being rituals.

 Stay tuned for a few recipes and ideas - in the mean time, please take a look at Sun Potion's website to learn more about their story.
 Sun Potion is carried at Spot Spa in NE and Uptown Minneapolis - I would be delighted to walk through the options with you.
-Please feel free to book a 30 min 'retail experience' (complimentary, of course) with me either in person at Spot Spa or by phone for those not in the area - get in touch here.
+Please feel free to book a 30 min 'retail experience' (complimentary, of course) with me either in person at Spot Spa or by phone for those not in the area - get in touch here

 Peace & Gratitude lovely beings, looking forward to bringing you exciting potion ideas soon!